 Everybody wants what they want.

-The first game is to get them to be specific – to agree a goal and a coherent set of features or functions or outputs or outcomes that absolutely-definitely will satisfy their desires.
+The first game is to get them to be specific – to agree a goal and a coherent set of features or functions or outputs or outcomes that absolutely-definitely will satisfy their needs.
 Some know from the start, some wait to be led, some just want you to take their problems away (however you do it).
 Getting definitive – or something close to it – can be the hardest part.

 And then … mid-way … the flux phase – “maybe you could add x,” “what if we change y?” “how about putting it here rather than there?” – where what was settled moves out, and chrome and change move in.

-And it doesn’t stop.
+And it never stops.

 Get a daily nudge by subscribing to email updates.